Big Brown Eyes

+Big Brown Eyes is a 1936 American mystery crime comedy film directed by Raoul Walsh and starring Cary Grant, Joan Bennett and Walter Pidgeon.
+It was produced by Walter Wanger and distributed by Paramount Pictures.

+Plot

-Big Brown Eyes is a 1936 American crime comedy film.
-In the film, police officer Danny Barr (Cary Grant) is chasing jewel robbers.
-His girlfriend Eve Fallon (Joan Bennett) is initially working as a manicurist, but quickly takes a job as a reporter assisting in the effort against the jewel thieves.
+Police officer Danny Barr is chasing jewel robbers.
+His girlfriend, Eve Fallon, is initially working as a manicurist, but quickly takes a job as a reporter assisting in the effort against the jewel thieves.
 Fallon and Barr become disgusted when one jewel gang member is acquitted after killing a baby in Central Park, and both leave their jobs.
 Soon thereafter, Fallon gets a lucky break while giving a manicure and the case is solved.